-- Toss the cooked protein back in (unless you’re using shrimp and want to place them on top when plating).
-Then add bean sprouts, garlic chives and half the peanuts.
+- Toss the cooked protein back in, plus any collected juices.
+Then add bean sprouts, garlic chives and half of the peanuts.
 Turn off the heat and toss until well mixed.

 - Serve immediately with a lime wedge and extra peanuts on top.
 For a classic presentation you can add a little extra side of bean sprouts and some garlic chives garnish.

 - Be sure to squeeze a bit of lime on top before eating!